 You may have been wondering what am I babbling about and why voluntourism is spelled as such.
 Okay, don’t tell me you haven’t wondered about that one.

 Basically, voluntourism is a combination of two words – volunteerism and tourism.
-Voluntourism in the Philippines works like this: local travelers organize an outreach or charity program in a selected school or barangay in a province and allot at least a day for this activity.
+Here’s how voluntourism in the Philippines works: local travelers organize an outreach or charity program in a selected school or barangay in a province and allot at least a day for this activity.
 The remaining days of the trip they explore and visit tourist attractions as usual.

 Voluntourism events are commonly organized by small non-profit groups or casual backpackers on their free schedule, which is why these are not widely publicized and visually unheard of, unless you have a lot of friends who are frequent travelers.